-A person responsible for authorizing all advertising material prior to publication must be appointed.
+For Member companies with products that have MA (marketing authorization) a person responsible for authorizing all advertising material prior to publication must be appointed.
 The appointee must be a doctor or pharmacist (MSc in Pharmaceutical Sciences).
 An application for approval of these qualifications must be approved by LMI.
 The Member Companies must report the name, qualification and job title of the responsible person to the Committee secretariat.